Since the invasion of Ukraine by Russia, the people of Worthing have unequivocally demonstrated that Worthing stands with Ukraine.

 At the end of March 2023, 119 Ukrainian refugees were living in Worthing

-According to the SussexWorld website, Home Office data shows that at the end of March 2023, 119 Ukrainian refugees were living in Worthing.
-Additionally, this data from the same period tells us there were more than a dozen Afghan refugees settled in Worthing.
+According to the SussexWorld website, Home Office data indicate that as of the end of March 2023, 119 Ukrainian refugees were residing in Worthing.
+Additionally, data from the same period shows that more than a dozen Afghan refugees were settled in Worthing.

 Source: Worthing takes in more than a dozen Afghan refugees.
 SussexWorld.
 25 May 2023.